KeshavSanthanam/keshavsanthanam.github.io/_posts/2025-11-19-working-capital-negotiation.md

 **Dollar Peg**
 - "Seller to deliver $400K in working capital at close"
-- Clear, simple, easy to calculate
+-  Easy to calculate
 - Requires agreement on what's "normal" upfront

 **Floating Target**
 - "Working capital to be delivered = average of prior 24 months"
 - Calculated at close based on formula
-- More flexible, less chance of gaming
+- More flexible

 **Range/Collar**
 - "WC between $350-450K, no adjustment.
 Outside range = dollar-for-dollar adjustment"